Wizz Air orders 10 Airbus A321ceo planes

-PARIS Budget airline Wizz Air (WIZZ.L) has signed a firm order for 10 Airbus (AIR.PA) A321ceo planes, the companies said at the Paris Airshow on Wednesday.
+PARIS (Reuters) - Budget airline Wizz Air (WIZZ.L) has signed a firm order for 10 Airbus (AIR.PA) A321ceo planes, the companies said at the Paris Airshow on Wednesday.

 "Based on current list prices, the value of the new order, placed with Airbus S.A.S. and IAE International Aero Engines AG, is some $1.16 billion (918.67 million pounds), although Airbus has granted significant discounts from list prices to Wizz Air," the airline said in a statement.